Which city is cheaper, Warsaw or Istanbul?

 The summer brings many poeple to Istanbul as well as Warsaw.
 The city activities and the family-friendly experiences are the main draw to Istanbul this time of year.
 Also, many travelers come to Warsaw for the city activities and the family-friendly experiences.

 Istanbul is a little warmer than Warsaw in the summer.
-The temperature in Istanbul is usually 24°C (74°F) in July, and Warsaw stays around 19°C (65°F).
+The daily temperature in Istanbul averages around 24°C (74°F) in July, and Warsaw fluctuates around 19°C (65°F).

 The sun comes out a lot this time of the year in Warsaw.
 People are often attracted to the plentiful sunshine in Istanbul this time of the year.
 In the summer, Istanbul often gets around the same amount of sunshine as Warsaw.
 Istanbul gets 333 hours of sunny skies this time of year, while Warsaw receives 353 hours of full sun.